-Written test, required limit: 65%, oral presentation
+Written test of terminology theory, required limit: 65%

-Acquiring the basic knowledge of theory of terminology and non-literary translation.
+oral presentation

-- 1. Terminology as a science discipline
+Obtaining essential orientation in the theory of terminology and non-literary translation.

-- 2. Definition of term, relation between concept term
+- 1. Terminology as a scientific discipline

-- 3. Motivation of terms.
+- 2. Definition of term, term-term relationship

-- 4. Terminology criteria
+- 3. Motivation of deadlines

-- 5. Formation of terms
+- 4. Criteria of terms

-- 6. Semantic relations between terms (polysemy, synonymy)
+- 5. Relationships (polysemy, synonymy)

-- 7. Terminography
+- 6. Terminography

-- 8. Standardization, terminology database
+- 7. Standardization, terminological database.

-- 10. Organisation of translation process and translation process components
+- 8. Organization of the translation process, components of the translation process.

-- 11. Translation quality
+- 9. Translation quality

-- 12: Translation shifts.
+- 10. Shifts in translation